JimKw1kX/Shellcode-Injector/README.md

 # DEMO

-1. Generate shellcode in `C#` format and add to the injector, then use [GadgetToJScript](https://github.com/med0x2e/GadgetToJScript/tree/master) to convet it to `js` format then execute.
+1. Generate shellcode in `C#` format and add to the injector, then use [GadgetToJScript](https://github.com/med0x2e/GadgetToJScript/tree/master) to convet it to `Js` format then execute.

 ![exeucte](https://github.com/JimSolomon/Shellcode-Injector/blob/main/2023-04-02_12-18.png)